luckenbach/appgate-conkolla/README.md

 |`/revoke/{connection}/{label}`|GET|Revokes the tokens for the connection.
 Revoking single connection: `/revoke/{connection}/`, where connection is a reference for the connection.
 Revoke all connected Controllers: `/revoke/0/`.
 Revoke for all Controllers under a certain label: `/revoke/0/{label}`.|
 |`/forget/{connection}/{label}`|GET|Revokes and removes the connection.
 Revoking & remove single connection: `/revoke/{connection}/`, where connection is a reference for the connection.
 Revoke & remove all connected Controllers: `/revoke/0/`.
 Revoke & remove for all Controllers under a certain label: `/revoke/0/{label}`.|

+Note: the `/stats`, `/revoke` and `/forget` are not typical rest resources and will operate on one or many connections.
+For now we use method `GET` while this might change in the future.